General Site Rules

 Tips for buying/selling online

 - No complaints should be posted about buyers and sellers in the classifieds section or anywhere else on our site.
 You are to use the Buyer/Seller Rating feature in the User Profile area to tell people about your dealings with another member.
 It is your responsibility to resolve transactions offline.
-Probationary Members are not able to use this feature.
-We strongly suggest you become a Proven Member before using our Classifieds system - and we also suggest you avoid entering into a transaction with a Probationary Member (or be extremely cautious before doing so).
+We strongly suggest you avoid entering into a transaction with a Probationary Member (or be extremely cautious before doing so).

 From time to time we will go through the Buyer/Seller Ratings ourselves and will look for trends.
 If we find too many negative ratings for a particular member or if we receive an alert from Moderators or Admins from another community site, we may choose to restrict a member's access to our site (or our Classifieds) in the interest of keeping our community safer.
 We'll take care of it on our own though, no need to post public complaints in our forums or notify our site leaders.